Sal Salis, Ningaloo, Western Australia © Sal Salis Ningaloo Reef

 One way you can ensure your holiday in Australia contributes to preserving the natural environment and has a positive impact on the communities you visit is by choosing sustainable accommodation.

-There are sustainable options to suit all budgets and travelling styles, whether you are visiting as a couple or a family or going solo.
-Here we’ve compiled a selection of the many camps, boutique offerings, eco-resorts and lodges around the country that actively work to reduce energy use, minimise waste, nurture the land, encourage local producers and craftspeople, and work collaboratively with local communities, so you can feel good while having fun on holiday.
+There are sustainable options to suit all budgets and travel styles.
+Whether you're looking for an eco-resort or glamping adventure, these stays actively work to reduce energy use, minimise waste, nurture the land, encourage local producers and craftspeople, and work collaboratively with local communities, so you can feel good while having fun on holiday.

 If you’re seeking space and sustainability, this is the place.
 There are only three guest pavilions at Blackbird, a boutique hideaway in the lush hills of the Byron Bay hinterland in northern New South Wales, a two-hour drive south of Brisbane.